prasenjitghose36/prasenjitghose36/README.md

 </p>

 ## Hi there 👋,
-I'm Prasenjit Ghose, Student at 👨‍💻 VSS University of Technology(Formerly Known UCE,Burla) Pursuing BTech.
-I am a technology enthusiast, Would love to be a Teamster at any organisation and see myself as a Tech Entrepreneur or System Engineer in my later carrier.
+<strong>I'm Prasenjit Ghose, Student at 👨‍💻 VSS University of Technology(Formerly Known UCE,Burla) Pursuing BTech.
+I am a technology enthusiast, Would love to be a Teamster at any organisation and see myself as a Tech Entrepreneur or System Engineer in my later carrier.</strong>

 ## 🧐 About
-- 🏄‍ Community guy who loves being involved in communities and help to contribute for a social cause.
+<strong>- 🏄‍ Community guy who loves being involved in communities and help to contribute for a social cause.</strong>
-- 😄 I will usually be a part of hackathons as a #Participants
+<strong>- 😄 I will usually be a part of hackathons as a #Participants</strong>
 <!--- 🔭 I am currently an MSFT Learn Ambassador, [Mozillian](https://mozillians.org/en-US/u/tanejasaksham/), IBM ZAmbassador, Ex-Google DSC Lead and been a part of many communities and programs by a big force
 - 🌱 I love to speak at public events and been a speaker at many events.
 I organise Workshops, Webinars etc to help student Community
 - 👯 And Many More...-->